zikunye2/cold_start_to_improve_market_thickness_simulation/README.md

 * **Cold start success rate**, defined as the proportion of new ads successfully cold started by the algorithm deployed;
 * **Revenue**, total advertising revenue from new and mature ads on the platform.

 Through the simulation system, we replicate different field experiment designs to evalute the effectiveness of the SBL-DMD algorithm proposed by [Ye et al. (2021)](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3702786).
-[The results](https://github.com/zikunye2/cold_start_to_improve_market_thickness_simulation/tree/main/simulation_output) show that:
+The [simulation results](https://github.com/zikunye2/cold_start_to_improve_market_thickness_simulation/tree/main/simulation_output) show that:

 * The **UV-side experiment design** significantly underestimates the cold start success rate, and significantly overestimates the revenue loss.
 * The **ad-side experiment design** significantly overestimates the cold start success rate.